Medallion Architecture: A complete Guide

 Silver ensures structural consistency

-Gold can be reprocessed whenever a business rule changes
+Gold can be reprocessed whenever a rule changes

-This eliminates a common problem in traditional Data Warehouses: recalculating metrics without losing history or creating inconsistencies.
+This eliminates a common issue in traditional Data Warehouses: recalculating metrics without losing history or causing inconsistencies.

-The result is greater trust in data and less reliance on manual fixes.
+The result is greater trust in the numbers and less reliance on manual fixes.

 Governance and Observability in Medallion Architecture

-The clear separation between Bronze, Silver, and Gold makes it easier to implement data governance and observability.
+The clear separation between Bronze, Silver, and Gold simplifies the implementation of data governance and observability.

 Each layer can have: